 We women, who have had our feet bound from early childhood, have suffered untold pain and misery, for which our parents showed no pity.
 Under this treatment our faces grew pinched and thin, and our muscles and bones were cramped and distorted.
 The consequence is that our bodies are weak and incapable of vigorous activity, and in everything we do we are obliged to lean on others … Sisters, let us today investigate the causes which have led to this want of spirit and energy among women.
 May it not be because we insist on binding up our girls’ feet at an early age, speaking of their “three-inch golden lilies” and their “captivating little steps”?

-Qiu believed the problem of “woman” and “nation” to be inter-connected.
+Qiu understood the problem of “woman” and “nation” to be inter-connected.
 Even if the women of China could free themselves from patriarchal rule, it would be of no use as long as China remained subjugated by imperialistic powers.
 Qiu and her cousin, Hsu His-lin, began working together to unify the various secret revolutionary groups in order to overthrow the Manchu government.
-She opened a school to train physical education teachers, but it in truth it was a secret training ground for women revolutionaries.
+She ostensibly opened a school, ostensibly for physical education, but it in truth it was a secret training ground for women revolutionaries.

 With all my heart I beseech and beg